-This article explains the steps one can take to install and use Bludit CMS on Ubuntu Linux with Nginx support.
+This article explains installing and using Bludit CMS on Ubuntu Linux with Nginx support.

-Bludit is an open-source flat-file CMS with a slick admin interface and gaining a lot of attention.
-It offers features that may not be available to other PHP-based content management systems, like WordPress Joomla, or Drupal.
+Bludit is an open-source flat-file CMS with a slick admin interface and is gaining much attention.
+It offers features that may not be available to other PHP-based content management systems, like WordPress, Joomla, or Drupal.

 How to install Bludit CMS on Ubuntu Linux with Nginx support

-As described above, Bludit is an open-source flat-file CMS with a slick admin interface and gaining a lot of attention.
-It offers features that may not be available to other PHP-based content management systems, like WordPress Joomla, or Drupal.
+As described above, Bludit is an open-source flat-file CMS with a slick admin interface and is gaining much attention.
+It offers features that may not be available to other PHP-based content management systems, like WordPress, Joomla, or Drupal.

 Below is how to install it on Ubuntu Linux with Nginx support.